 After working as Christian Dior’s design assistant and taking over as creative director when the founder died suddenly in 1957, Yves Saint Laurent decided to found his namesake fashion house in 1961.

 He introduced a revolutionary take on women’s clothing by taking traditionally masculine items and to make them work for a new kind of womenswear.
 “Le Smoking” (the tuxedo) remains one of his signature styles.

 Launched in 2001 as the sister label of fashion Chloé, See By Chloé is a somewhat younger interpretation of the main line’s aesthetic.
 For well over a decade it has continued to produce collections of easy-to-wear pieces that embody an effortless and “I woke up like this” sense of chic.

-7. Vanessa Bruno
+25. Vanessa Bruno

-Raised by a Danish mother and a French father, the stylist Vanessa Bruno made the most of her various and precious origins to launch her eponymous brand of ready-to-wear and accessories in 1998.
 For her, a cotton canvas, a few sequins, and a simple shape were enough to transform an everyday object into a timeless and essential fashion accessory: the iconic Cabas tote.
 She imagined a bag that would accompany her throughout her daily busy life, something practical yet elegant.

 Et voilà!
 I hope this guide to the best French handbag brands will help you find your next dream bag.
 Let me know in the comments below if you have any questions.

 Disclaimer: I independently select all products featured on Leonce Chenal.
 If you buy something through my links, I may earn an affiliate commission, at no cost to you.
 I only recommend products I genuinely love.